docker/compose/docs/django.md

 In this section, you set up the database connection for Django.

-1. In your project dirctory, edit the `composeexample/settings.py` file.
+1. In your project directory, edit the `composeexample/settings.py` file.

 2. Replace the `DATABASES = ...` with the following: